 Brick Joke: Maya has to get tattoos on to sneak into Connor's fortress.
 In the ending cinematic, you see the tattoos right there.

 Call a Smeerp a "Rabbit": Certain monsters - especially Thunder Cats (which, in spite of vaguely feline gait and ecosystem role, look more like stone rhinos) and various things marked as spiders and beetles which look very little like their Earth equivalents.

 Cheat Code: Several of them, but the master code is "IMAREALWEENIE".note You enter them by hitting f12.
 Cheats include Enemy Scan (ENEMIES), allowing stealth by showing the mobs' sight lines (SIGHT), turning off the enemies' attacks (MAKETHEMSTOPMOMMIE), and an Instant-Win Condition (ctrl+f3).
 There's also a get-all-items cheat, but never ever use it; it completely dynamites the plot.

-The Chosen One: The appropriately-named Chosen think that being the descendants of Marduk's army make them this collectively, and Doskias in particular thinks that being Marduk's direct descendant (which means he's literally the great-great-great-great-etc. grandson of God) makes him The Messiah as well.
+The Chosen One: The appropriately-named Chosen think that being the descendants of Marduk's army make them this collectively, and Doskias in particular thinks that being Marduk's direct descendant (which means he's literally the great-great-great-great-etc. grandson of God) makes him a Messianic Archetype as well.